Sustainability Companies Rise in the U.S.

 Veolia Study: Short-Term Progress, Long-Term Uncertainty

-While 60% of firms have concrete short-term plans, long-term strategies persist elusive for many.
+While 60% of firms have concrete short-term plans, long-term strategies remain elusive for many.
 This gap underscores the complexity of sustainable transformation.

 Reducing operational costs motivates 40% of companies to pursue green initiatives.
-Nevertheless, the transition demands significant investment.
+However, the transition demands substantial investment.

 The image depicts a futuristic corporate boardroom that vividly illustrates the themes of corporate sustainability discussed in the article.
 A large digital display dominates the room, showcasing key sustainability metrics.
 The screen features three prominent circular icons representing the "triple zero" goals: a green leaf symbolizing carbon neutrality, a recycling symbol for zero waste, and a water droplet indicating zero liquid discharge.